zapproject/pythia/README.md

 ***

+**Note**
+The commands `dispute` and `mine` are only reserved for staked users and non-staked users will be errored out.

 ## Prerequisites for Windows
+**Minimum requirements**
+A bash shell must be installed to run shell files/scripts.
+If none are installed, Git bash has a simple [installation] (https://git-scm.com/downloads) process.

+**Recommended**
+It is recommended to install WSL2 and to run Pythia in that enviornment.
 Click here and [Install WSL2](https://www.omgubuntu.co.uk/how-to-install-wsl2-on-windows-10).

 *If you already have WSL installed, upgrade to WSL2 by following the instructions near the bottom of that page.*